-General Purpose: The Manager, Game Lab is responsible for the administrative, technical, and promotional support of the MICA Game Lab and Interactive Arts department.
-The manager provides technical and design expertise to students and faculty through curricular engagement and co-curricular initiatives ensuring the highest level of game, play, and interactive research.
+General Purpose: The MICA Game Lab Manager is responsible for the administrative, research, promotional and daily support of the MICA Game Lab and Game Design BFA.
+The manager provides technical and design expertise to students and faculty through curricular engagement and co-curricular initiatives ensuring the highest level of game, play and interactive research.

 Summary of Essential Functions: